-Wike Releases N132m For Corps Members' Allowances | Leadership Newspaper
+Wike Releases N132M For Corps Members' Allowances | Leadership Newspaper

 Rivers State Governor, Nyesom Ezenwo Wike has announced the release of N132million for the payment of monthly allowances for members of the National Youth Service Corps (NYSC) serving in the state.

-Wike, who made the announcement on Friday when the NYSC Governing Council paid him a courtesy visit at Government House, Port Harcourt, said the payment process has been activated by his administration.
+Wike, who made the announcement yesterday when the NYSC Governing Council paid him a courtesy visit at Government House, Port Harcourt, said the payment process has been activated by his administration.

 The governor said: “We have released N132million for the payment of the allowances for corps members serving in the state.”